Freedom Only for the Free

 Less understood is that many enslaved workers did highly skilled jobs, such as cooper (barrel maker), woodworker, potter, bricklayer, and blacksmith.

 This is one of the many ways slavery hurt whites, too.
-There would have been more opportunities for whites to move into skilled positions if natives and Africans were not forced here from their home countries.
+There would have been more opportunities for whites to move into skilled positions if Native Americans and Africans were not forced here from their homelands.

 Enslaved people resisted their kidnappers and torturers many different ways.
 “Theft, verbal insolence, and malingering were types of resistance that most slaves probably engaged in at one time or another in their lives.”
 This has been documented for slaves of all races across cultures and millennia.